Joel Sweeney: Career

 At this time, Dick Pelham met up with Sweeney and Brower, and the trio decided to reform the Virginia Minstrels with Sweeney as banjoist.
 They found Emmett in Bolton and talked him into joining, although Sweeney would be the troupe leader.
 The new Virginia Minstrels performed in Dublin at the Theatre Royal from 24 April to 7 May during entr'actes, then continued for a series of entr'actes and complete minstrel shows in Cork, Belfast, then Glasgow by the end of May.
 They did several shows at the Theatre Royal, Adelphi, and later in the Waterloo Rooms in Edinburgh, followed by a return engagement in Glasgow, this time at City Hall.

+Joel died in Appomattox on 29 October 1860 of dropsy.

+Personal

 Joel Sweeney's younger brothers, Sampson ("Sam") and Richard ("Dick"), and his sister Missouri were also talented banjo and fiddle players.
 In 1845, Joel, Sam, and Dick formed the minstrel troupe "Old Joe's Minstrels".
-Joel died in Appomattox on 29 October 1860 of dropsy.
 Dick also died in 1860.

 In 1862 during the American Civil War, Sam Sweeney enlisted in the Confederate Army, serving in Company H of the 2nd Virginia Cavalry.

-Sam Sweeney and his banjo playing came to the attention of the famed cavalry general J.E.B.
-Stuart.
+Sam Sweeney and his banjo playing came to the attention of the famed cavalry general J. E. B. Stuart.
 Stuart had Sweeney attached to his staff, which became one of Stuart's best-known personal quirks.
 Sam Sweeney's signature song, possibly penned by Stuart himself, was "Jine the Cavalry."
 Sam Sweeney died, possibly of smallpox, on January 13, 1864, and was buried in Graham Cemetery, Orange, Virginia.

+Banjo instrument development

+Aside from his important role in popularizing the instrument, he has often been credited with advancing the physical development of the modern five-string banjo.
+Whereas the instrument's resonating chamber had formerly been constructed from a gourd (like the banjo's African ancestors and cousins), Sweeney popularized the use of a drum-like resonating chamber (legend has it that he adapted a cheese box for this purpose).

+Fifth string

+He has also been credited with adding the banjo's fifth string, which according to legend was for an instrument he created for his niece between 1831 and 1840.
+He supposedly added the fifth string because he was "allegedly unhappy with the limited rhythm and melodic variation of the four-string banjos popularly in use."
+In fact, there is no proof that Sweeney introduced either innovation.

+According to one author, "Outlandish claims have been made about Sweeney, from his being the "inventor" of the banjo to his being the first white man to play the banjo.
+These claims are part of an effort, beginning in the nineteenth century, to divorce the banjo from its African American origins."